SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 * On the phone, navigate to the WiFi settings in the Settings application.
 * Search for new networks, and join the "WiFi_OBDII" network (or other name as specified in the device's documentation), to pair directly with the dongle.
 * If a password is required to do this, refer to your device's documentation.
-* Once the device is connected, return to the Sensor App, and click the plus ("+") button in the bottom right of the screen.
+* Once the device is connected, return to the Sensor App, and click the plus ("+") button at the bottom right of the screen.
 * The OBD device should then become available in the list of available devices and can be added as any other Bluetooth sensor.

-For Bluetooth-based OBD devices, the device must be paired to the phone before the Sensor App will recognize it:
+For Bluetooth-based OBD devices, the device must be paired with the phone before the Sensor App will recognize it:

 * Plug the OBD dongle into the vehicle's diagnostic port.
 Ensure that the power LED is illuminated.
 * On the phone, navigate to the WiFi settings in the Settings application.